ant0ine/go-json-rest/README.md

 Method Values have been [introduced in Go 1.1](https://golang.org/doc/go1.1#method_values).

-Until then `rest.RouteObjectMethod` was provided, this method is now deprecated.

-This shows how to map a Route to a method of an instantiated object (eg: receiver of the method)
+This shows how to map a Route to a method of an instantiated object (i.e: receiver of the method)

 curl demo:
 ```